Mikhail Tukhachevsky: Reform of the Red Army

-Following this, Tukhachevsky wrote several books on modern warfare and, in 1931, after Stalin had accepted the need for an industrialized military, Tukhachevsky was given a leading role in reforming the army.
-He held advanced ideas on military strategy, particularly on use of tanks and aircraft in combined operations.
+Tukhachevsky later wrote several books on modern warfare, In 1931, after Stalin had accepted the need for an industrialized military, Tukhachevsky was given a leading role in reforming the army.
+Tukhachevsky held advanced ideas on military strategy, particularly on the use of tanks and aircraft in combined operations.

-Tukhachevsky took a keen interest in the arts, and became a political patron and close friend of composer Dmitri Shostakovich; they met in 1925 and subsequently played music together at the Marshal's home (Tukhachevsky played the violin).
-In 1936, Shostakovich's music was under attack following the Pravda denunciation of his opera Lady Macbeth of Mtsensk.
+Tukhachevsky took a keen interest in the arts and became a political patron and close friend of the composer Dmitri Shostakovich; they met in 1925 and subsequently played music together at Tukhachevsky's home (Tukhachevsky played the violin).
+In 1936, Shostakovich's music was under attack after Pravda denounced his opera Lady Macbeth of Mtsensk.
 However, Tukhachevsky intervened with Stalin on his friend's behalf.
-After Tukhachevsky's arrest, pressure was put on Shostakovich to denounce him, but he was saved from doing so by the fact that the investigator was himself arrested.
+After Tukhachevsky's arrest, pressure was put on Shostakovich to denounce him, but Shostakovich was saved from doing so by the fact that the investigator was himself arrested.